blipinsk/RecyclerViewHeader/README.md

 `RecyclerViewHeader` needs to be called after you've set the `LayoutManager` for your `RecyclerView`.

-Current implementation of the library can be used with `RecyclerViews` that use `LinearLayoutManager`, `GridLayoutManager`.
+Current implementation of the library can be used with `RecyclerViews` that use `LinearLayoutManager` or `GridLayoutManager`.

 Including In Your Project